alex-vong/alex-vong/README.md

 </div>

 <h1 align="center">Greetings! 👋, my name is Alex</h1>
-<h3 align="center">Front-End code crafter who blends the artistry of web design with the science of coding</h3>
+<h3 align="center">Front-End code crafter passionate about blending the artistry of web design with the science of coding to create intuitive and seamless websites.</h3>

 ### Blogs posts